Comedy Open Mic: Are You Ready?

 As a matter of fact, after my first stand-up comedy open mic performance, one of the open mikers approached me and said "You should get Judy Carter's book on stand-up comedy".

-Well, I did that (and much more) and despite almost memorizing the book contents from cover to cover, it was not much help either.
+Well, I did that (and much more) and despite almost memorizing the book contents from cover to cover, it wasn't much help either.

 Related Article: Looking For The Best Stand-up Comedy Books?
 Check This Out FIRST…